-By Posting to A Social Media Site, You Agree to the Terms of Service
+By Posting to a Social Media Site, You Agree to its Terms of Service

 Photographer Loses Photo Rights to Instagram

-The first case is Sinclair v.
-Ziff Davis, LLC, and Mashable, Inc., No. 1:18-CV-00790 (S.D.N.Y.
-April 13, 2020).
-The Plaintiff, Sinclair is a professional photographer, who uploaded a photograph, titled “Child, Bride, Mother/Child Marriage in Guatemala” (“Photograph”) onto her Instagram account, which is public account, viewable by anybody.
-The Defendant, Ziff Davis, owns Defendant Mashable, a media and entertainment platform that operates the website www.mashable.com.
+The first case, Sinclair v.
+Ziff Davis, LLC, and Mashable, Inc., involved Plaintiff Sinclair, a professional photographer, who uploaded a photograph titled “Child, Bride, Mother/Child Marriage in Guatemala” to her public Instagram account.
+The Defendant, Ziff Davis, owns Defendant Mashable, a media and entertainment platform.

-Sinclair tried arguing that it was unfair for Instagram to force professional photographers like herself to choose between using the private mode on one of the most popular public photo-sharing platforms in the world, and granting Instagram a right to sub-license photographs to users like Mashable.
-However, by posting the Photograph to her public Instagram account, the court ruled that Sinclair had made her choice to abide by the TO
+Sinclair tried to argue that it was unfair for Instagram to force professional photographers like herself to choose between using the private mode on one of the most popular public photo-sharing platforms in the world, and granting Instagram a right to sub-license photographs to users like Mashable.
+However, by posting the photograph to her public Instagram account, the court ruled that Sinclair had made her choice to abide by the TOS .

 Court Sides With YouTube in Removing Videos

 Mishiyev filed suit against YouTube for wrongfully removing his videos.
-He believed that removal was in retaliation of the threatened lawsuit regarding the alerts and not based on copyright violations.
-The court stated that Mishiyev’s complaint is about YouTube’s decision to terminate his account and disable the channels associated with it.
-YouTube’s “Terms of Service” agreement governed the terminated relationship.
-The agreement vested YouTube with significant control over the operation of its service, including the ability to remove uploaded content, disallowed infringing material, and gave YouTube the power to remove content that infringed upon another’s intellectual property rights.
+He believed that the removal was in retaliation against the threatened lawsuit regarding the alerts rather than based on copyright violations.
+The court stated that, as Mishiyev’s complaint was YouTube’s decision to terminate his account and disable the channels associated with it, YouTube’s “Terms of Service” agreement governed the terminated relationship.
+The agreement vested YouTube with significant control over the operation of its service, including the ability to remove uploaded content.

 Read the Terms of Service Before Posting to Social Media